 Executive sessions, or meetings of our non-management directors without management present, are held periodically in order to provide an opportunity for the outside directors to discuss openly any and all matters.
-During 2014, the outside directors met in executive session three (3) times.
+During 2015, the outside directors met in executive session two (2) times.
 Our Corporate Governance Guidelines provide that Executive sessions are called and chaired by an independent director appointed from time to time by the Nominating and Governance Committee.
-Charles L. Overby currently serves as the Executive session chair.
+Joseph V. Russell currently serves as the Executive session chair; Charles L. Overby served in such role until Mr. Russell's appointment in May 2015.